mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_encryption_encrypt_opts_set_algorithm.rst

 ``"AEAD_AES_256_CBC_HMAC_SHA_512-Random"``

    for randomized encryption.
-Specific to the :doc:`client-side-field-level-encryption` feature.
+Specific to the `Client-Side Field Level Encryption <client-side-field-level-encryption_>`_ feature.

 ``"AEAD_AES_256_CBC_HMAC_SHA_512-Deterministic"``

    for deterministic (queryable) encryption.
-Specific to the :doc:`client-side-field-level-encryption` feature.
+Specific to the `Client-Side Field Level Encryption <client-side-field-level-encryption_>`_ feature.

 ``"Indexed"``

    for indexed encryption.
-Specific to the :doc:`queryable-encryption` feature.
+Specific to the `Queryable Encryption <queryable-encryption_>`_ feature.

 ``"Unindexed"``

    for unindexed encryption.
-Specific to the :doc:`queryable-encryption` feature.
+Specific to the `Queryable Encryption <queryable-encryption_>`_ feature.

 ``"RangePreview"``

    for range encryption.
-Specific to the :doc:`queryable-encryption` feature.
+Specific to the `Queryable Encryption <queryable-encryption_>`_ feature.

    .. note:: The |qenc:range-is-experimental| |qenc:opt-is-experimental|